Akai MPK 88

-The AKAI MPK MINI (Music Production Keyboard) is a hammer-action, 88-key MIDI controller keyboard released by Akai in November 2009.
+The AKAI MPK 88 (Music Production Keyboard) is a hammer-action, 88-key MIDI controller keyboard released by Akai Professional in November 2009.
 It is the only MIDI controller in the MPK series to feature hammer-weighted keys.

 It can be connected to a computer via a bus-powered USB port, or with traditional MIDI cables (in which case an external power adapter is required).

-Controls and Features
+Controls and features

 The MPK88 features the following customizable controls: